-Notice about the 3rd Edition of CA2 Replacing the 2nd Edition of CA2
+Notice about the 3rd Edition

 3rd Edition: The CAS Online Course 2/CA2, 3rd Edition, reflects changes in commercial coverage forms and the addition of a new assignment on life insurance, annuities and health insurance.
 The 3rd Edition became available on September 1, 2015.
-The exams on this content will be offered for the first time on January 15, 2016.
+Exams on this content were offered for the first time on January 15, 2016.